 For some time I have been meaning to revise an old blog post of mine called What Does “Too Nice” Mean?
 I think the phrase “too nice” is an unfortunate one because I don’t think its actually possible to be so.
 Kindness, thoughtfulness, and compassion are wonderful strengths and the world could certainly use more.
 But, it is true that not everyone appreciates all forms of kindness and we can sometimes be unskillful in the giving, which can lead to problems in relationships.

 Alternatively, we may actually be interfering with another’s autonomy by taking more than our share of the responsibility with our unskillful helping.
 True compassion doesn’t discriminate – the giver and receiver are equals and nobody is viewed as more or less deserving or capable.
 Therefore, there is wisdom in allowing others to make their own choices and follow their own paths, even when we feel they are making a mistake.
-Although it is inevitable that we will make mistakes along the way in our giving, if we are mindful, flexible and open to new learning, we are more likely to be “just right” in our “niceness”.

 Being skillful in your “niceness” means:

-Having the courage to be open and vulnerable
+- Having the courage to be open and vulnerable

-Giving with the pure intention of contributing to happiness and relieving suffering
+- Giving with the pure intention of contributing to happiness and relieving suffering

-Seeing others as equals who are capable and deserving
+- Seeing others as equals who are capable and deserving

-Speaking the gentle truth when necessary
+- Speaking the gentle truth and setting boundaries when necessary

-Taking care of yourself and protecting yourself from unnecessary harm
+- Taking care of yourself and protecting yourself from unnecessary harm